-- Industrial Hemp License Application Form - Schedule 1 License to Cultivate Industrial Hemp - Schedule 5 License to Distribute Industrial Hemp - Schedule 6 Information on Officers, Directors and/or Partners (if corporation or partnership) - Schedule 9- Authorization to Possess Industrial Hemp (if someone other than the person named in Schedule 1 is in possession) - Global Positioning System (GPS) co-ordinates of the corners of the hemp production area; minimum four hectares (10 ac.) per set of co-ordinates - Map of hemp production area showing recognizable landmarks and roads - Name of hemp variety to be grown - Police security check supplied by local police
+- Industrial Hemp License Application Form available at: Commercial Application for an Industrial Hemp License (Note: Health Canada requires the original hard copy of the application form for processing) - Global Positioning System (GPS) co-ordinates of the corners of the hemp production area; minimum four hectares (10 ac) per set of co-ordinates - Map of hemp production area showing recognizable landmarks and roads - Name of hemp variety to be grown - Police security check supplied by local police (applicable fee)

-Note: Cultivation of hemp is not allowed within one kilometre of a place frequented by people less than 18 years of age (i.e. school).
+Note: Cultivation of hemp is not allowed within one kilometre of a place frequented by people under 18 years of age.
 All seeding and harvesting equipment must be thoroughly cleaned before leaving the licensed hemp field.
 Records must be kept for a minimum of two years.
-Replanting of bin run seed is prohibited.
-Before a licence is issued, a criminal check and clearance through the RCMP would be conducted.
+Replanting of bin-run seed is prohibited.
+Before a licence can be issued, a criminal check and clearance through the RCMP is conducted.